its-tushar-bit/sonatype-firewall-extension/contributing.md

 * Clone this repo and create a branch locally for your contribution.
 You can push that branch to this repository (check with Nick/Tim/Brandon to get access if you don't already).
-* If your change set includes visual changes, make sure the branch name includes the suffix “\_ui” - this enables our visual testing tool, Applitools.
+* If your change set includes visual changes, enable our visual testing in your Jenkins feature branch build.
 * Use the [Sonatype codestyle](https://github.com/sonatype/codestyle) in your IDE.
 We have a test in our CI process that will fail if it doesn't match.
 You can test locally with `mvn checkstyle:check`.
 * Make sure license headers are applied; this is the first test in our CI build.